LavenderTheGreat/dosHUD/README.md

 - teamfortress.tv - For specific problems like [this](https://www.teamfortress.tv/8910/hudlayout-res-question) and for threads like [this](https://www.teamfortress.tv/19073/hud-editing-short-questions-quick-answers)

     - btw whoever made that one pegging thread is a legend even if it did take some dark turns from it's origin on the later pages, the first few were still funny

+- Doodle - For this similarly great guide, even if it's a bit old: doodlesstuff.com/?p=tf2hud&page=resource

 > another btw: koth_king is the best map and I wouldn't have chosen any other map to test on